 We strongly advise you not to book your flight before you have received the approval from the IND.

 The Netherlands Embassy does not have influence on the decision making process at the Immigration Service (IND) in the Netherlands.

 - valid passport (original + photocopy: data and signature pages)

 - one recent coloured passport photo (important note: light background and mouth closed)

 During the application at the Embassy we will take your fingerprints.

-The processing of the visa will take a maximum of 5 working days; we will hold your passport during this period.
+Contrary to what is mentioned above, the processing of the visa will take a maximum of 5 working days.
+We we will keep your passport during this period.